migcast21/dustLoop/README.md

 The app utilizes devise to integrate fully functional login authentication.
 This is required before creating a collection due to the inherent nature of wanting to keep discovered samples private, although the ability to share private lists with others will be explored in the future.

-The app utilizes several Rails technologies to neatly organize and adjust the data -- the ability to search, sort columns, and navigate via pagination (these sample lists can get long) all contribute to the snappy feel.
-It is fully responsive and preferable on mobile.
+The app utilizes several Rails technologies to neatly organize and adjust the data -- the ability to search, sort columns, navigate via pagination (these sample lists can get long), and add comments on each individual dustLoop all contribute to the snappy feel.
+It is fully responsive on mobile.

 ## Technologies
 - Ruby on Rails